Dr Madhu Ahuja

 The successful and timely discharge of patients following day or short stay surgery is fundamental to achieving high levels of patient satisfaction and ensuring efficient service provision.

-This updated handbook contains advice from the British Association of Day Surgery on what we consider to be best practice, and on how to implement or update the guidelines in your work area.
+This revised edition contains advice from the British Association of Day Surgery on what we consider to be best practice, and on how to implement or update the guidelines in your work area.

-Our recommended discharge criteria have been updated based on recent research findings and this handbook also includes an example of an updated checklist which we hope you will find helpful.
+Our recommended discharge criteria are now well established in clinical practice and this handbook also includes an example of checklist, which we hope you will find helpful.

 Although a post‐operative review by both the operating surgeon and anaesthetist should be encouraged, assessment of when the patient is fit for discharge can, and should be performed by nursing staff using agreed protocols.
 These need to consider relevant social factors as well as a medical assessment of sufficient recovery for discharge.